port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 <TabItem value="github">

+  - You will need to have [Port's Github app](https://github.com/apps/getport-io) installed in your Github organization (the one that contains the repository you'll work with).
   - Replace the `Organization` and `Repository` values with your values (this is where the workflow will reside and run).
   - Name the workflow `portEnrichService.yaml`.
   - Fill out the rest of the form like this, then click `Next`:

 <img src='/img/guides/gitopsActionBackendForm.png' width='75%' />